opencv/opencv/modules/core/doc/dynamic_structures.rst

 ---------
 Creates a sequence.

-.. ocv:cfunction:: CvSeq* cvCreateSeq(  int seqFlags, int headerSize, int elemSize, CvMemStorage* storage)
+.. ocv:cfunction:: CvSeq* cvCreateSeq( int seq_flags, size_t header_size, size_t elem_size, CvMemStorage* storage )

-    :param seqFlags: Flags of the created sequence.
+    :param seq_flags: Flags of the created sequence.
 If the sequence is not passed to any function working with a specific type of sequences, the sequence value may be set to 0, otherwise the appropriate type must be selected from the list of predefined sequence types.

-    :param headerSize: Size of the sequence header; must be greater than or equal to  ``sizeof(CvSeq)`` .
+    :param header_size: Size of the sequence header; must be greater than or equal to  ``sizeof(CvSeq)`` .
 If a specific type or its extension is indicated, this type must fit the base type header.

-    :param elemSize: Size of the sequence elements in bytes.
+    :param elem_size: Size of the sequence elements in bytes.
 The size must be consistent with the sequence type.
-For example, for a sequence of points to be created, the element type    ``CV_SEQ_ELTYPE_POINT``  should be specified and the parameter  ``elemSize``  must be equal to  ``sizeof(CvPoint)`` .
+For example, for a sequence of points to be created, the element type    ``CV_SEQ_ELTYPE_POINT``  should be specified and the parameter  ``elem_size``  must be equal to  ``sizeof(CvPoint)`` .

     :param storage: Sequence location